 - Create a new gateway

-- Edit existing gateways
+- Edit an existing gateway

-- Delete gateways
+- Delete one or more gateways

 From the Manage Gateways page, click the blue plus-sign icon to create a new gateway:

-- Gateway name: Give this gateway a unique name to identify it
+- Gateway name: Give this gateway a unique name to identify it on your network;

 Click the "Create" button to continue.